 This is the facade, which is decorated in Art Nouveau/Neo-Gothic style.
 The figures painted on the exterior represent Art, on the left (holding a sculpture in her hands) and Science on the right (she’s holding an anthropological symbol in her hands).
 Pretty nice, right?
 But wait until you see the inside…

 Bam!
 Spectacular, isn’t it?
 This is one of the reasons why Lello Bookstore is so popular.
-It was named the third most beautiful bookstore in the world by Lonely Planet.
+Lonely Planet named Lello the third most beautiful bookstore in the world.
 But it depends on which list you read; some consider this bookstore to be the most beautiful of them all.

-There is another reason why this bookstore is so famous: while J K Rowling lived in Porto, she frequented this shop.
-In fact, this staircase is said to have been the inspiration for Hogwart’s staircase in the Harry Potter series. what do you think?
+There is another reason why this bookstore is so famous: while J. K. Rowling lived in Porto, she frequented this shop.
+In fact, this staircase was apparently her inspiration for Hogwart’s staircase in the Harry Potter series.
+What do you think?

 I personally found the stairs a bit difficult to navigate.
 They’re all different shapes and the curve makes them a bit narrow.
 Add to that the sheer number of people you have to maneuver around and you really have to take your time and watch your footing!

-The ceiling is also something to behold, as it’s adorned with an 8×3.5 meter stained glass skylight.
+The ceiling is also something to behold.
+Look up and admire the 8×3.5 meter stained glass skylight.
 The insignia in the center reads “Decus in Labore” in Latin, or “Diginity in Work”.

-The detailing everywhere is really remarkable and it’s hard to take everything in, especially if you’re there to actually buy a book!
-It’s easy to see why this is considered to be one of the most beautiful bookstores in the world though, I mean the ornamental styling is just jaw-dropping:
+The detailing everywhere is really remarkable.
+It’s hard to take everything in, especially if you’re there to actually buy a book!
+It’s easy to see why this is often called one of the most beautiful bookstores in the world though.
+I mean the ornamental styling is just jaw-dropping:

 And yes, we did actually purchase a book!
 We got a Porto guide book to help us plan our stay in the city. 🙂 The Lello bookstore website has great information on the history of the bookstore and its architecture: Lello Bookstore